 Bladdernut is a mid-sized, multi-stemmed shrub or small tree reaching up to 4 m tall and typically spreads to 2/3 its height.
-Flowers are small, greenwhite and bell-shaped, emerging from mid through late May, formed in loose, drooping clusters.
-Fruit are intriguing, smooth, 3-lobed, papery and bladderlike capsules.
+Flowers are small, greenish-white and bell-shaped, emerging from mid through late May, formed in loose, drooping clusters.
+Fruit are intriguing, smooth, 3-lobed, papery and bladder-like capsules.
 The seeds are deep red to brown.
-The smooth, mid-green leaves are compound with three leaflets, opposite, with finely toothed margins.
+The smooth, midgreen leaves are compound with 3 leaflets, opposite, with finely toothed margins.
 Bladdernut is an understorey shrub and can be useful in a shady garden to provide an interesting mid-height infill.